xiaotanhhu/xiaotanhhu.github.io/_pages/cv.md

 Member:
 ------
 * Member of American Society of Civil Engineers (ASCE)
+* Member of American Society of Mechanical Engineers (ASME)
+* Member of American Society of Testing Materials (ASTM)
-* Member of Acoustic Emission Working Group (AEWG)
+* Member of American Concrete Institute (ACI)

 Reviewer:
 ------